 Watch the 7.5-minute video above or read the synopsis below.
 If you're reading this blog via email, click here to access the video.

-Many people want to grow their business, but are concerned they don’t have the cash to invest into marketing and sales.
+Many people want to grow their businesses, but are concerned they don’t have the cash to invest in marketing and sales.
 One way to fund your business is to get your customers to prepay.
 Offer customers a small discount to prepay upfront and then deploy that cash into marketing.